What is a screenplay?

 (typing on screen) You’ll cry at my funeral.

-The typing continues as we see a clock, and
+The typing continues as we see a clock, and hear it ticking.

 PETER